jundalisay/sp/content/en/material/physics-dying.md

 Gravity then emerges from relativistic quantized spaces which form a "spin network", as empty space.
 Time is created as sequences of spin networks, called a "spin foam".

-The spin network is roughly similar to our spacetime slices just as spin foam is similar to our aetherspace.
+- The spin network is roughly similar to the spacetime slices of our Superphysics
+- The spin foam is similar to our aetherspace

 However, the concept of LQG are not testable because it is impossible to physically create artificial space and time.

 It can only be created in the imagination: you can quantize your thoughts to make them gravitate to each other, and then put them in a sequence to create the phenomenon of time.

+On the other hand:
-Our spacetime slices, on the other hand, are testable through predictions of social and personal events that actually happen in physical reality.
-Our aetherspace is testable through alternative medicine via chi and chakra, or through the prelevitation* of masses without magnetism.
+- the spacetime slices of Material Superphysics are testable through predictions of social and personal events that actually happen in physical reality
+- the aetherspace is testable through alternative medicine via chi and chakra, or through the prelevitation* of masses without magnetism.

 {{< n n="*Making a mass lighter without actually levitating" >}}